wp-plugins/eg-attachments/readme.txt

 * Document list,
 * Title of the list,
 * Label of each document,
-* Description field to display (caption and/or description),
+* Fields to display (caption, description, date, type, ...),
+* Type of link to attachments: permalink, or direct link to the file,
 * Force "Save as" (rather than display document),
-* Restrict access of the attachments to the logged users.

 Since the version 1.5.0, **EG-Attachments** plugin counts the number of clicks occuring on each attached document.